Testing, Note Taking & Alt Text

 Note Taking Process

-Students who receive note taking services can retrieve their notes online either through the Stockton portal or through a direct link.
+Students who receive note taking services can retrieve their notes online through the Stockton portal.

 - Sign into your goStockton portal account and click on the Student_Life tab.